greavesec/HELM/HELM 0.4 - Host Engine for Linked Modules.md

 HELM is **unbiased**, meaning its themes and mechanics can be adapted to fit a wide variety of settings.
 Elements are genre-agnostic, and may be presented in whichever flavor the Game Master wishes.

 A list of HELM modules can be found in Appendix II, towards the end of this document.
-It is recommended that you play using the core modules, then add/remove additional modules according to your preferences.
+It is recommended that you play using the core modules, then add additional modules according to your preferences.
 If you are a player, your Game Master will inform you of which modules you will be using.

 HELM is in an unfinished state.
 It is likely that many rules will be unclear, certain builds will be unbalanced, and game flow will be broken.
 It is up to the Game Master to navigate these issues and make rulings on the fly to ensure a smooth experience for their players.
 When in doubt, *just say yes*, *fail forward*, and follow *the rule of cool*.

-If you have any questions about HELM or suggestions for the system, you can find my contact in Appendix IV.

 Thank you for trying HELM!